 The first 5 weeks

-As I have written in the past, the power of Book Creator may lie in how it extends the familiar paradigm of a book to include multiple forms of media.
+The power of Book Creator lies in how it extends the familiar paradigm of a book to include multiple forms of media.
 Not only does encouraging students to express themselves through various modalities support their thinking, but it also allows them to express their ideas in a manner that best fits both their learning needs and their cultural identity.

 According to author Geneva Gay, schools typically value speaking and writing that “gets to the point.”
 However, many students come from cultures that engage in what she would call “topic-chaining.”
 This is a type of contextual conversation that includes stories and illustrations to create a deeper understanding of a particular concept.